1feres1/pynmranalysis/Readme.md

 PepsNMR for 1 H NMR metabolomic data pre-processing Manon Martin , Benoît Legat

 <a id="2">[2]</a>
-Partial least square for discrimination Matthew Barker1 and William Rayens2
+Partial least square for discrimination Matthew Barker1 and William Rayens